Splash Spring 2018

 Difficulty: ***

-Teachers: Ella King, Mirae Parker
+Ella King,

 The universe contains mind-boggling amounts of "stuff" in it - quarks, leptons etc which organize into atoms, proteins, and you and me!
 How do the properties of life come from the interactions of this matter?
 How can we model some of the most interesting questions in Biology (thought, self replication etc) by understanding these simple building blocks?
 Please join us!
 This will be an active learning environment!